antoinewaugh/aunit/README.md

 License: aunit is distributed under the terms of the MIT license, free and open source.

-For comments and suggestions please email antoine@reltech.com
+For comments and suggestions please email antoine AT reltech.com

 # Installation

 To install, download and unzip the latest version from github.
-Export the $AUNIT_HOME, $AUNIT_PROJECT_HOME environment variables.
+Export the `$AUNIT_HOME`, `$AUNIT_PROJECT_HOME` environment variables.
 From an *apama command prompt* type the following:

 ```
 wget https://github.com/antoinewaugh/aunit/archive/master.zip